ffd8/cli-for-artists-and-designers/README.md

   └── style.css
   ```

+* `python -m SimpleHTTPServer 8000` creates a server on port 8000 `localhost:8000` it is possible to set any available port number

 ### Set active directory
 You always set the folder you're working in, either for processing files in that folder or having items download to that directory.